 Twenty pupils, many from the younger years, brought Polly’s vision to life, impressively learning lines in an entirely new language.
 They worked so hard over the first half of the year to deliver a stirring performance in the language, rhythms and music of Classical Greek, a superb achievement at any stage of their studies.

 The senior pupils shone in their principal roles.
-Jack Connell’s (F) Pheres performed with conviction and intensity during his debate with Jack Kidson’s (F) Admetus who in turn showed artistic versatility to go from heated argument to harmonic duet alongside Cecilia Vaughan (K) in the titular role of Alcestis.
+Jack Connell’s (F) Pheres performed with conviction and intensity during his debate with Jack’s (F) Admetus who in turn showed artistic versatility to go from heated argument to harmonic duet alongside Cecilia (K) in the titular role of Alcestis.

-Thomas Butler (C) (Death) and Jack Blackburn (E) (Apollo) opened proceedings with a confident duologue while Maria Aleiinikova (I) (Therapaina), Matthew Keel (E) (Heracles) and George Leaver (H) (Butler) also delivered excellent monologues.
+Thomas (C) (Death) and Jack (E) (Apollo) opened proceedings with a confident duologue while Maria (I) (Therapaina), Matthew (E) (Heracles) and George (H) (Butler) also delivered excellent monologues.

 A talented Chorus, many of whom were in Faulkner’s and the Shell, supported them.
-Lottie Klafkowska, Katie Chambers, Lara Warren-Smith and Misho Gabunia gave distinguished vocal performances, displaying the benefits of the hard work put in by themselves and by the Music Department.
+Lottie, Katie, Lara and Misho gave distinguished vocal performances, displaying the benefits of the hard work put in by themselves and by the Music Department.
 The Chorus had worked tirelessly on the newly-composed sections of the play and excelled in the Kommos, presented as a portrait of despair and grief through the imaginative deployment of Phrygian and ancient Mixolydian “harmonai”, helping the audience understand Admetus’ full realisation of the extent of his loss.